 The truth is out there, but Alma’s not ready to push for it.
 And being aggressively normal isn’t actually normal.

-Tunde backs down and leaves her to her blackjack game, instead of asking to see the prescription from her doctor, which is stupid writing, but whatever.
-Repeat to yourself, it’s just a TV show.
+Tunde backs down and leaves her to her blackjack game, instead of asking to see the prescription from her doctor.

 At the end of the day, as they’re saying goodbye to the kids, Alma sees one of the kids, Oliver, submerged in water inside his family’s van.
 She begs his mother to keep him away from water and get him swim lessons, leaving Tunde, the mom, and Oliver disturbed.

 Sam finds Alma sitting in their living room in the middle of the night, surrounded by boxes.
 She’s brought all of her dad’s boxes from her mom’s attic without her mom’s knowledge, so that she can investigate his murder.
 Sam is surprised to hear about the murder.
 Alma swears him to secrecy.
 He asks if she’s going to come back to bed.
 She says she will later, then takes out her hearing device to end the conversation.